Spectral gaps of random graphs and applications: Introduction

 \section{Introduction}

-Studying the spectral properties of random matrices has played a central role in probability theory ever since Wigner's paper establishing the semi-circular law for symmetric matrices with independent centered entries above the diagonal~\cite{wigner}.
-The theory of these matrices is rich and well-developed, and its techniques and theorems provide great insight into the adjacency matrix of an \ER random graph.
+Studying the spectral properties of random matrices has played a central role in probability theory ever since Wigner's paper establishing the semi-circular law for symmetric matrices with independent entries of equal variance~\cite{wigner}.
+The theory of these matrices is rich and well-developed, and its techniques and theorems provide great insight into the adjacency matrices of random graphs.

-In this paper we study the normalized Laplacian matrix of the \ER random graph.
-In particular, we work with the binomial random graph $G(n,p),$ which has $n$ vertices and whose every edge is included independently with probability $p.$ For a connected graph $G,$ the normalized Laplacian has smallest eigenvalue $\lambda_1=0,$ and the remainder of its eigenvalues $\{\lambda_i\}_{i=2}^n$ lie in the interval $0 < \lambda_i \le 2$.
+In this paper we study the normalized Laplacian matrix of a Bernoulli (also \ER) random graph $G(n,p),$ which has $n$ vertices and whose every edge is included independently with probability $p=p(n).$ For a connected graph $G,$ the normalized Laplacian has smallest eigenvalue $\lambda_1=0,$ and the remainder of its eigenvalues $\{\lambda_i\}_{i=2}^n$ lie in the interval $0 < \lambda_i \le 2$.
 The spectral gap, $\lambda_2,$ is the principal quantity of interest in many applications, and it has received much attention in the literature~\cite{Chung,ChungLuVu,ChungRadcliffe,CojaOghlan}.

-For the \ER graph, the eigenvalues $\{\lambda_i\}_{i=2}^n$ tend to cluster around $1,$ and hence we define $\lambda(G)=\max_{i \neq 1}|1-\lambda_i|.$ The quantity $1-\lambda(G)$ is sometimes referred to as the absolute gap.
-The methods in the previous papers are successful in establishing the correct order for $\lambda(G)$ of $C(np)^{-1/2}$ when the density of edges is sufficiently large, but they do not extend to $p$ very near the connectivity threshold $\log n / n$.
+Our focus is on typical behavior of random graphs for large values of $n.$ So, we will use the terminology \emph{with high probability} (abbreviated w.h.p.) as a qualifier for a statement holds with probability tending to $1$ as $n$ tends to infinity.
+We will also use the expression \emph{with overwhelming probability}, meaning the statement holds with failure probability smaller than $O(n^{-C})$ for all $C>0.$